soomro30/zoppo/src/curiosities.md

 redirect_from: /curious-about/
 ---

-What we at Fully has is curiouse about right now.
+What we at Fully are curious about right now.